FitzwilliamMuseum/fitz-kunisada-and-kabuki/about.md

 ---
 layout: about
-title: 'Introducing Kunisda and Kabuki'
+title: "Introducing Kunisda and Kabuki"
 permalink: '/about/'
 ---

 ### Kunisada

 ![](/images/prints/p.480-1937.jpg)